vega-webrtc/vega-prime/README.md

 which is responsible for initiating and storing WebRTC connections between peers.

-The use-case driving Vega Prime as an abstraction is to create peer connections immediately after a user gives access to their camera and microphone to the browser.
+The use-case driving Vega Prime as an abstraction is creating peer connections immediately after a user gives access to their camera and microphone to the browser.
 It achieves this by telling Vega Observatory to create and send `WebRTCSessionDescription`s (through `offer`s) when the initial